 Gartner predicts that by 2021, 25% of enterprises across the globe will have a virtual assistant to handle support issues.

-As conversational AI becomes a business imperative, innovative brands are looking beyond chatbots, voice skills, and smart speakers to an omnichannel, multi-device, and multi-modal future of highly contextualized and intelligent engagement for lead generation, customer engagement, customer support, feedback, and insights.
+As Generative Conversational AI becomes a business imperative, innovative brands are looking beyond chatbots, voice skills, and smart speakers to an omnichannel, multi-device, and multi-modal future of highly contextualized and intelligent engagement for lead generation, customer engagement, customer support, feedback, and insights.

-The scope of Conversational AI – Today, tomorrow
+The scope of Generative Conversational AI – Today, tomorrow

 For AI-human relationship to reach its fullest potential, scientists are experimenting with machine learning to provide as much context to computers as possible.
 Two specific techniques are leveraged for this purpose-